Motorcycle title loans

-How do motorcycle title loans work?
+How a motorcycle title loan works

 Single-payment motorcycle title loans give you up to a month to repay your loan in full.
 Installment motorcycle title loans allow you to repay it over three to 12 months depending on where you live.

-How much your motorcycle is worth depends on several factors, including the model, make, year, mileage and wear and tear.
+You can typically borrow up to $10,000 depending on your state’s laws and the value of your vehicle or motorcycle.
+How much your motorcycle is worth depends on several factors like its model, make, year, mileage and wear and tear.